Abhi6722/KoltinCalculator/README.md

-This is a Calculator Application made with Kotlin.
+This is a Calculator Application made using Kotlin.
 I am learning Kotlin so I decided to build a app using Kotlin and I came up with an idea to start with something simple through which I can learn lots of things.

 <a id="raw-url" href="https://github.com/Abhi6722/KoltinCalculator/releases/download/v1/KotlinCalculator.apk">Download App</a>